 Not much chop,eh?
 There are only two original, i.e. pre-war buildings remaining on the Wilhelmplatz.
 The gabled building in the distance (House of Soviet-German Friendship during the DDR years) is original but is not on the Wilhelmplatz.
 The Star Wars type building on the right is the Embassy of the Czech Republic and the building next to it is the Embassy of North Korea.
 The embassy of North Korea is on the site of the famous Hotel Kaiserhof, destroyed during the war and subsequently demolished.
 (The building with the Ullrich sign on it is a very handy little supermarket if you are staying in the area.)
 There are two interesting things about this view: with the exception of the gabled building in the distance, none of the buildings you can see existed in 1945 or earlier and the blue subway sign near the red and white van is the entrance to the Mohrenstrasse U Bahn station.
 Give or take a metre or two, you are standing where Mohnke and his breakout groups started their dash to freedom (you will have seen this dash in “Downfall”).
 They dashed across Wilhelmstrasse to that U Bahn station and slid down the artillery-smashed steps into the U Bahn tunnels below.
 The Peking Ente restaurant stands roughly where the Borsig Palais stood (but back around ten metres from the Wilhelmstrasse, so if you’re standing on the footpath, you’re roughly where the Borsig Palais was.
 Here it is in its heyday:

 The red circle indicates where you should be standing on the corner of Wilhelmstrasse and Voss and the blue line indicates my guess as to where the frontage of the Peking Ente now stands.
+(The gap with a wrought iron fence to the right of the Borsig Palace is the Old Chancellery).
 And here is the Borsig Palais and the Reich Chancellery some time after the war.
 The red arrow indicates where you are standing and where the breakout started and the blue line indicates the Mohrenstrasse U Bahn entrance (called the Kaiserhof U Bahn at the time).